shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     setTezos(new TezosToolkit("https://granadanet.smartpy.io/"));

 ```

-We have to change all the urls from FLORENCENET to GRANADANET.
+We have to change all the URLs from FLORENCENET to GRANADANET.
-> We are using smartpy node here.
+> We are using a smartpy node here.
 You can use whatever node you prefer.

 3. You can change the name of the project in package.json and public/index.html